 I.1.3 Framing and design expertise

-Expertise is generally defined as an exceptional or superior performance of an individual in a domain (Ericsson, 2006).
-Increasing attention has been paid to understanding the nature and development of expert behavior in design (Cash et al., 2017; Neroni & Crilly 2019) because design problems are wicked, and framing them demands some level of expertise (Smith, 2015).
-To gain comprehensive insight into the problem context, designers must use their experience and knowledge to adequately interpret and frame the design situation, a process characterized by engagement in active problem framing instead of simply problem-solving (Crismond & Adams, 2012).
+Expertise is generally defined as exceptional or superior performance of an individual in a domain (Ericsson, 2006).
+Increasing attention has been paid to understanding the nature and development of expert behavior in design (Casakin & Levy, 2020; Cash et al., 2017; Neroni & Crilly 2019) because design problems are wicked, and framing them demands some level of expertise (Smith, 2015).
+To gain comprehensive insight into the problem context, designers must use their experience and knowledge to adequately interpret and frame the design situation, a process characterized by engagement in active problem framing rather than simply problem-solving (Crismond & Adams, 2012).
 To better clarify contextual constraints and specifications, experts examine design problems more critically than do novices (Ahmed et al., 2003).
 Expert designers question initial assumptions about a design problem, while novices generally assume that a problem should be accepted as originally formulated and cannot be changed (Dorst, 2011; Harfield, 2007).
 Silk et al. (2021) found that while experts actively analyze and frame and reframe (F-RF) problems, novice designers tend to accept them at their face value and to be more reluctant to consider alternative interpretations of the problem, thus quickly generating immediate solutions.
 In contrast, experts spend time and effort in structuring, understanding, and gathering relevant information, while generating design alternatives before deciding on an optimal solution (Atman et al., 2007; Cross, Christiaans, & Dorst, 1996).
-This important capability of design experts’ behavior (Cross, 2004; Casakin & Levy, submitted; Lawson & Dorst, 2009) was found to be critical in achieving high-level performance in design outcomes (Dorst & Cross, 2001; Paton & Dorst, 2011).
+This important capability of design experts(Cross, 2004; Casakin & Levy, submitted; Lawson & Dorst, 2009) was found to be critical in achieving high-level performance in design outcomes (Dorst & Cross, 2001; Paton & Dorst, 2011).
+Koronis et al. (2021), who explored the influence of the information contained in design briefs on the creativity of idea solutions, found that novices benefited from guidelines about how to F-RF design problems.

 I.2 Cognitive studies for measuring the design activity

-Design cognition is considered a basic way of thinking and knowing, supplemental to scientific and computational thinking (Cross, 2011; Kan & Gero, 2017; Kelly & Gero, 2021).
+Design cognition is considered a basic way of thinking and knowing, supplementing scientific and computational thinking (Cross, 2011; Kan & Gero, 2017; Kelly & Gero, 2021).
 This mode of thinking reflects vital aspects of the activities, such as framing and reframing (F-RF) that designers carry out in all design disciplines, including architecture and engineering (Lawson, 2006).
 Exploring design processes and recognizing the regularities across all design fields can help elucidate the essence of design thinking (Gero & Jiang, 2016).
 While gaining an understanding of the differences attributable to key characteristics of the designer, such as expertise, confidence in these similarities can be further enhanced.
 This section presents the theoretical background of the methodologies that will be used in this project to explore F-RF design behavior.
-The protocol analysis methodology is first introduced, followed by the FBS-ontologically based coding scheme and the quantitative measurements that can be determined from the coded protocols.
+The protocol analysis methodology is first introduced, followed by the FBS ontologically-based coding scheme and the quantitative measurements that can be determined from the coded protocols.

 I.2.1 Protocol analysis